I. GENERAL ELIGIBILITY

 4. Each team is responsible for supplying their own ball for warm-up.
 Basketballs are available for check-out from the front desk of Reily with a valid Splash card.
 The game ball will be chosen from the warm-up balls.
 The referee shall be the sole judge of the legality of the ball and shall select the best ball available.

-5. A regulation men's ball will be used for open and men's league play.
-A women’s basketball will be used for co-rec and women's league play unless both captains agree prior to the start of the game that a men’s size basketball be used.
+5. A regulation men's ball will be used for open league play.
+A women’s basketball will be used for mixed-rec and women's league play unless both captains agree prior to the start of the game that a men’s size basketball be used.
 The same size basketball will be used throughout the game (no changes will be permitted during the game).

 6. Jewelry, casts, or any items deemed dangerous by the official MAY NOT BE WORN during the game.
 This jewelry consists of any visible rings (including wedding bands), watches, necklaces, earrings, studs, bracelets, and any other such similar jewelry.
 Medical alert bracelets must be taped to the body or secured under clothing such as a wristband or sock to be worn during play.